Show Battery Percentage in Ubuntu Linux

-Brief: This quick tip shows you how to display battery percentage in Ubuntu 20.04 and 18.04 that uses the GNOME desktop environment.
+This quick tip shows you how to display battery percentage in Ubuntu that uses the GNOME desktop environment.

 It is essential to keep an eye on the battery percentage while using Ubuntu on a laptop.
 You don’t want to get the notification about low battery at odd or uncomfortable timing.

-Even though this feature is now available in distributions using GNOME 3.38 such as in the case of Ubuntu 20.10 but in distributions using older versions of GNOME such as Ubuntu 20.04 and 18.04 you don’t get this feature and therefore you’ll have to use a dedicated tool like GNOME Tweaks.
+This feature is now available in distributions using GNOME 3.38 or later, such as in the case of Ubuntu 20.10+.
+But in distributions using an older version of GNOME such as Ubuntu 20.04 and 18.04, which are still under extended support, you don’t get this feature.
+Therefore, you’ll have to use a dedicated tool like GNOME Tweaks.

-Let’s see first how to show the battery percentage in Ubuntu 20.04 and 18.04 and then I’ll show you how to do this in Ubuntu 20.10 and newer versions.
+First, let’s see how to show the battery percentage in Ubuntu 20.10+, where we have this feature native.
+And then I’ll show you how to do this in Ubuntu 20.04 and older versions.

-You can use the dconf editor for this task but we’ll be using GNOME Tweaks here.
-GNOME Tweaks is a versatile tool and you can use it to install themes in Ubuntu among many other things.
+The battery percentage display feature is not available in older versions of Ubuntu.
+You can use GNOME Tweaks here.
+GNOME Tweaks is a versatile tool, and you can use it to install themes in Ubuntu, among many other things.

 Step 1: Install GNOME Tweaks tool

-Alternatively, you can also use the command below to install GNOME Tweaks:
+Now, you can use the command below to install GNOME Tweaks:

 sudo apt install gnome-tweaks